 These devices can be set for the wearer’s individual listening environments and lifestyle.
 Many devices can utilize ancillary products, allowing Bluetooth (wireless) connection to cell phone, TV, or computer.
 Many people are surprised to learn that their hearing aids can automatically adjust for volume in the surrounding area, lowering volume for loud voices and increasing amplification for quieter voices, as well as suppressing background noise in the immediate vicinity to increase speech understanding.
 Some hearing devices can “zoom” to pick up a voice in the passenger seat or back seat of a car.

-Hearing aids are smaller and more sophisticated than ever, with a variety of features and options suitable for any lifestyle.
+Hearing aids are smaller and more sophisticated than ever, such as Oticon Hearing Aids, with a variety of features and options suitable for any lifestyle.
 A contemporary hearing aid has two microphones to pick up sound (the difference in sound level to the microphones is an important cue to the device), digital circuitry to amplify and modify the signal, and a receiver to turn the electrical signal back into sound to deliver to the ear.

 Candidates for Hearing Aids

 Hearing loss can be objectively measured.
 This can be done as part of a brief evaluation by an audiologist.
 An audiologist uses specialized equipment to determine if you have hearing loss, the amount of hearing loss you have in each ear, and what part of the hearing system is not fully functioning.
 This knowledge can help direct treatment with an appropriate hearing aid or listening device.